acidburnt/flex_air_sdk/AIR SDK Readme.txt

     - aircore.swf - Provides HTML-based AIR applications various additional API, including service monitoring.

- - A PROJECTS directory, which includes source files for the AIR application update framework and for the service monitor framework.
+ - A PROJECTS directory, which includes source files for the AIR application update framework, for the service monitor framework, and for Android application licensing.

 LIB